 Stock Up on Supplies

-When hurricanes strike, electricity is often one of the first necessity to be affected.
+When hurricanes strike, one of the first necessity they often affect is electricity.
 When power failures occur, you may find yourself without any power or even water for days – if not weeks.
 Since it is practically impossible to know how devastating a hurricane will be ahead of time, preparedness is the best course of action.
 This preparedness includes stockpiling food, water, medical supplies, and other essential items.
 When storing, always ensure you have the basics and essentials.
 These include: